quent1f/AI_tictactoe/README.md

 - Implement a playable tic tac toe game
 - Code an AI to play against, using minmax, alpha-beta pruning.
-- Test some differents heuristics, add weights, do selection with tournament (like a genetic algorithm)
+- Test some differents heuristics, add weights, do selection with a tournament
 - Benchmarking performances

 ## Done and TO DO :